onnx/onnx-mlir/docs/Dialects/mlonnx.md

 | Operand | Description |
 | :-----: | ----------- |
-`X` | memref of any type values or tensor of any type values
+`X` | tuple with any combination of tensor of 64-bit signless integer values values or memref of 64-bit signless integer values

 #### Results: